hansemannn/titanium_with_atom/README.md

 # Getting started with Axway Appcelerator and Atom

-Beginning with Axway Titanium SDK 6.0.4.GA the "Indie Tear" is now free and you can get the latest SDK and use Hyperloop.
+Since Axway Titanium SDK 6.0.4.GA, the "Indie Tear" is now free and you can get the latest SDK and use Hyperloop.
-This tutorial will get you started setting up Axway Titanium and use it in combination with Atom as an editor on Linux, Windows and OSX (you could use other editors like Sublime or Visual Studio Code but that's not part of this tutorial).
+This tutorial will get you started setting up Axway Titanium and use it in combination with Atom as an editor on Linux, Windows and macOS (you could use other editors like Sublime or Visual Studio Code but that's not part of this tutorial).

 ![main view](images/main_view.png)